Amazing Benefits of Chiropractic Care for Seniors

 Yes, chiropractic patients can enjoy life longer!
 As a chiropractor, one of the greatest things for me is to see wonderful people regain their health, sometimes even after years of pain and suffering.
 Unfortunately, what I am increasingly aware of is that many families are still in the dark as to the outstanding benefits that are possible for seniors through regular chiropractic care.

 With this in mind, I have compiled a list of eight of the most frequent benefits experienced by the seniors that attend our clinic.

 Chiropractic care is one of the most effective and safest forms of health care for treating pain due to spinal related conditions.
 Chiropractic is so effective because most causes of spinal disorders are related to abnormalities of the spine and the surrounding soft tissue structures.

-Doctors of Chiropractic are specifically trained to identify and treat subluxations (misalignments of the vertebrae) and their subsequent effect on the central nervous system.
+Chiropractors are specifically trained to identify and treat subluxations (misalignments of the vertebrae) and their subsequent effect on the central nervous system.
 As subluxations are corrected and the body starts to heal, tremendous benefits are commonly experienced, one of which is a reduction in pain.
 Anti-inflammatory medication and pain relievers however, merely mask the symptoms and have many undesirable side effects.

 2. Increased Range of Motion of the Spine and Extremities

 Chiropractic care has been shown repeatedly to increase not only the range of motion of the spine but also in the extremities.